-A 240-meter-long station building was the icing on the cake of a railway line that extended the French Pau to Jaca in Spain.
+A 240-meter-long station building was the highlight of a railway line that extended from the French Pau to Jaca, Spain.

 The Belgian Ronse station is today the terminus for trains from Ghent, but until the mid-twentieth century, it was a junction of four different railway lines.